-The Student-Staff Liaison Committee provides a formal means of communication and discussion between the School and its students.
+The Student-Staff Liaison Committee (SSLC) provides a formal means of communication and discussion between the School and its students.
 The committee consists of student representatives from each cohort, together with appropriate representation from School staff.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Student-Staff Liaison Committees meet four times a year, twice in each teaching semester.
+The SSLC meet four times a year, twice in each teaching semester.

 Each semester, students are invited to complete a web-based module questionnaire for each of their taught modules, and the results are fed back through the SSLC meetings.
 The results are also made available on the student intranet, as are the minutes of the SSLC meetings.
-Any actions necessary are taken forward by the relevant Senior Tutor, who chairs the SSLC, and general issues are discussed and actioned through the School's Student Experience Learning Teaching And Assessment (SETLA) Committee.
+Any actions necessary are taken forward by the relevant Senior Tutor, who chairs the SSLC, and general issues are discussed and actioned through the Curriculum and Delivery meetings at the school.